jenpennen/git-basics/10-git-diff-overview.md

 #### Comparing Files

 For each comparison, Git explains which files it is comparing.
 Usually, this is two versions of the same file.
-Git also declares one file as "A" and the other as "B"
+Git declares one file as `A` and the other as `B`

 ```
 diff --git a/childhood-favorites.md b/childhood-favorites.md